Mendocino Kelp Forest Cut Down by Urchin

-Mentioned in the video is the Waterman’s Alliance, led by Josh Russo.
-During the past few years, they joined by other local recreational divers dive from the shores of Sonoma and Mendocino culling urchins from the various coves and bays.
-Their goal is to lower the number of urchin in a particular area in an effort to minimize its destruction to the ecosystem, most specifically, the food source of the red abalone.
+Local divers known as the Waterman’s Alliance joined by other local recreational divers dive from the shores of Sonoma and Mendocino culled urchins from the various coves and bays.
+Their goal was to lower the number of urchin in a particular area in an effort to minimize its destruction to the ecosystem, most specifically, the food source of the red abalone.
 Through their efforts, the Waterman’s Alliance convinced the Department of Fish and Wildlife to change restrictions on the daily take of the purple urchin from 35 individual urchins a day to 45 gallons a day.

 Removal of Purple Urchin One Option

 Some divers recommend killing on the spot any purple urchin they see while diving in the Sonoma/Mendocino waters by smashing.
 The Waterman’s Alliance, on the other hand, advises against it.

 Some divers recommend the smashing of the urchins, especially in Southern California.
 Not only does the smashing solve the kelp problem it also serves the fish that live near the urchin barrens.
 Hammer time brings with it a buffet of freshly prepared uni.
 The fish flit near the divers even before the smashing begins, waiting to feast on edible urchin parts.
 In Southern California upward of 70 urchins per square meter dominates in these barrens, eating young kelp before it has a chance to establish itself.
 In the past 100 years, 75 percent of the kelp forests off Palos Verdes have disappeared.